eastmaels/steemblog.github.io/_posts/account/deanliu/2016-12-08_should-spreading-news-about-disasters-be-rewarded-an-issue-to-think-about.md

 ---
-title: "Should Spreading News about Disasters be Rewarded ?
-An issue to think about ..."
+title: 'Should Spreading News about Disasters be Rewarded ?
+An issue to think about ...'
 permlink: should-spreading-news-about-disasters-be-rewarded-an-issue-to-think-about
 catalog: true
 toc_nav_num: true
 toc: true
+position: 9999
 date: 2016-12-08 05:31:06
 categories:
 - steemit